 The Friends’ principal fund-raising event is the Sony Open in Hawaii PGA TOUR golf tournament held at Waialae Country Club each January.

-The first full-field PGA TOUR event of the year, the Sony Open is the largest charity golf event in Hawaii and has raised over $20 million dollars for over 350 local not-for-profits since 1999.
-On November 8, 2021, Sony Group Corporation (Sony) announced that it has extended its sponsorship contract for the Sony Open in Hawaii with the PGA TOUR and Sony announced the extension of their partnership by another four years, through 2022, tying it for the third-longest tenured title sponsor on the TOUR.
+The first full-field PGA TOUR event of the year, the Sony Open is the largest charity golf event in Hawaii and has nearly raised $22 million dollars for over 350 local not-for-profits since 1999.
+On November 8, 2021, Sony Group Corporation (Sony) announced that it has extended its sponsorship contract for the Sony Open in Hawaii with the PGA TOUR and Friends of Hawaii Charities, the tournament host, for another four years until 2026.
 The tournament has been held at Waialae Country Club since its debut in 1965.
 In 1999, Friends of Hawaii Charities, Inc., became the host organization of the tournament with Sony as title sponsor.
 The following year, The Harry and Jeanette Weinberg Foundation, became the Sony Open’s charity partner.